Options Trading Manifesto

 From what, when, and how to enter and exit short-term option trades to how to manage your own portfolio, it must be planned in advance; that is written down.

-Of course, if these principles resonate with you…you can model our plan as laid out in the Online Option Trader Manual.
+Of course, if these principles resonate with you…you can model our plan as laid out in our Option Trader Course.

 Fundamental Principle #7 – Employ Sound Investing Discipline